 - Am I scraping data from behind a login?

 If your answers to all three of these questions is “No”, then your web scraping is legal.

-However, if you answer “Yes” to any of them, then you should take a step back and do a full legal review of your web scraping to ensure your not scraping the web illegally.
+However, if you answer “Yes” to any of them, then you should take a step back and do a full legal review of your web scraping to ensure you’re not scraping the web illegally.